 The vibe: In-the-know Californians regard this underrated beach town as one of the best getaways in the state.

-Why it's popular: Probably best known for its pier -- it affords incredible views of the area, as well as sea lion and pilot whale sightings.
+Why it's popular: Probably best-known for its pier, Cayucos affords incredible views of the area, as well as sightings of sea lions and pilot whales.

-Hint: Cure your hangover at the annual polar bear dip -- it draws thousands annually on New Year's Day.
+Hint: Cure your hangover at the annual polar bear dip.
+It draws thousands on New Year's Day.